-If it is you, you can use an agent (for example, a tax adviser) to help you deal with some of the tax affairs of the estate if you do not feel confident to deal with them yourself.
+If it is you, you can use an agent to help you deal with some of the tax affairs of the estate if you do not feel confident to deal with them yourself.
 Their fees are paid out of the estate.

-You can read about dealing with the deceased’s tax affairs to date of death on our page How does the personal representative deal with the income tax and capital gains tax affairs of the deceased?
+You can read about dealing with the deceased’s tax affairs to date of death on our page Income tax and capital gains tax up to the date of death.

-You can read about dealing with any income or gains that arise during the estate’s administration period on our page How does the personal representative deal with income and gains arising after the deceased’s death?
+You can read about dealing with any income or gains that arise during the estate’s administration period on our page Tax on income and gains after death.

-We give an overview of inheritance tax (IHT) on a death, including the rules around spouses or civil partners, on our page What reliefs and exemptions are there from inheritance tax?.
+We give an overview of inheritance tax (IHT) on a death, including the rules around spouses or civil partners, on our page Inheritance tax.

 HMRC have a bereavement tool that provides guidance for a surviving spouse or civil partner.